glowen18/WDI_P4_MPP/README.md

 * Logout link not working
 * User profile page not setup as a link
+* Need a navbar with links to all different pages
 * Styling still needs to be done on most pages

 ####STRETCH GOALS